gvwilson/sensibleadventures/cloudherd/reboot.md

         *   then wipes angry tears from her eyes: "Then stay."
     *   the trio reaches Pillow just as Big Blue comes into view
         *   Noxy reaches recklessly with her mind (still angry and sad about her father)
-        *   Tasteless is piloting
+        *   Yestevan is piloting
         *   Noxy realizes Big Blue came over the mountain and found her by looking down from on high
-        *   terribly dangerous - she can feel Big Blue's fear - but Tasteless is driving him hard
+        *   terribly dangerous - she can feel Big Blue's fear - but Yestevan is driving him hard
     *   they suddenly realize they are surrounded by trolls
         *   everyone freezes
         *   even Ulfmaerr is surprised